 Have you noticed cracks in the walls of your home, cracking concrete floors, or displaced or tilting slab sections?
 If so, your foundation or slab floor is moving upwards, leading to cracks in the walls and floors of your home.

 Level Tech are your local experts for foundation heave repair.
 We can help you identify the actual cause of your problem and provide you with a quality solution.
-Call us today to get a free estimate on all our foundation repair services in Monroe, Shreveport, Bossier City and the nearby areas.
+Call us today to get a free estimate on all our foundation repair services in Monroe, Shreveport, Ruston and the nearby areas.

 Cracks on floor slabs that are caused by foundation heave come together to a point or form an enclosed loop where the heave is greatest.